Health Care

 In Vietnam, and more broadly the Asia-Pacific region, where female leaders are less common than male leaders, Dr. Nhung believes that the mentorship and training she received through the ECHO Model played a crucial role in her career progression and the career progression of other women in the field of health care.

-“I stand behind ECHO to build a more inclusive and skilled workforce, promoting gender equity by ensuring that women have access to the same training and professional development opportunities as their male counterparts,” says Dr. Nhung, adding that ECHO can be used in any specialty to educate, mentor and improve professional capacity.
+“I stand behind ECHO to build a more inclusive and skilled workforce, by ensuring that women have access to the same training and professional development opportunities as their male counterparts,” says Dr. Nhung, adding that ECHO can be used in any specialty to educate, mentor and improve professional capacity.

 Female Leadership Drives ECHO Growth